DeepLearningInMedicine/embts/README.md

 # Expectation-Maximisation Algorithm by Esther Alberts

-Dockerfile to create a new Docker image from the Source Code at Bitbucket
+Dockerfile and supporting files to create a new Docker image from the Source Code at Bitbucket

 Version: 0.0

-Functional: No

 Author: Christoph Berger